duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/05_creating_docker_containers.md

             sleep(1)
 ```

-Instead use this fucntion template if you are using a Duckiebot MOOC Founder's Edition:
+Instead use this function template if you are using a Duckiebot MOOC Founder's Edition:

 ```python
 #!/usr/bin/env python3